Lee Hurst: Career

 Hurst took up comedy after being employed in a number of jobs after leaving school.
 He made his first appearance on stage at the Donmar Warehouse and later said that, at the time, "I only had four jokes and they were really crap but I told the first one and got a huge laugh.
 I couldn't believe it.
 I thought, 'This is all right'".

 Television work

 They Think It's All Over

 Hurst got a break when he became the warm-up act for Have I Got News for You and producer Harry Thompson gave him the opportunity to appear on the show as a guest.

 Hurst first became known to television viewers as a regular team member on the BBC One comedy sports quiz They Think It's All Over.
-Hurst was one of the show’s original panellists despite openly admitting to knowing nothing about football or comedy.

 After leaving to allow more time for running his comedy club, he returned for two appearances as a guest panellist towards the end of its run for series 17 in 2004, and for the 2011 Comic Relief 24 Hour Panel People.